 chicken shawarma pieces placed in a white plate, with silver tongs on top

 The sheet pan method is the one I recommend for this recipe if you are making a large quantity and if you want to avoid a mess on your stove.
-Here is how to cook chicken shawarma using this method:

 The stove-top method is excellent if you are looking for a quicker recipe that does not require pre-heating the oven.
+It will also work if you want are making a smaller quantity.

 chicken shawarma pieces being grilled on a cast iron pan